+Name of the encryption mode to use.
+Currently defaults to xts.

+ivgen-alg

+Name of the initialization vector generator algorithm.
+Currently defaults to plain64.

+ivgen-hash-alg

-cipher-al g - Name of the cipher algorithm and key length.
-Currently defaults to aes-256. cipher-mo Name of the encryption mode to use.
-Currently defaults to xts. ivgen-alg Name of the initialization vector generator algorithm.
-Currently defaults to plain64. ivgen-has h-alg Name of the hash algorithm to use with the initialization vector generator (if required).
-Defaults to sha256. hash-alg Name of the hash algorithm to use for PBKDF algorithm Defaults to sha256. iter-time vdi VirtualBox 1.1 compatible image format.
+Name of the hash algorithm to use with the initialization vector generator (if required).
+Defaults to sha256.

+hash-alg Name of the hash algorithm to use for PBKDF algorithm Defaults to sha256. iter-time Amount of time, in milliseconds, to use for PBKDF algorithm per key slot.
+Defaults to 2000. vdi VirtualBox 1.1 compatible image format.
 Supported options: static If this option is set to on, the image is created with metadata preallocation. vmdk VMware 3 and 4 compatible image format.
-Supported options: backing_f File name of a base image (see create subcommand). compat6 Create a VMDK version 6 image (instead of version 4) hwversion L Specify vmdk virtual hardware version.
+Supported ( options: backing_file File name of a base image (see create subcommand). compat6 Create a VMDK version 6 image (instead of version 4) hwversion Specify vmdk virtual hardware version.
 Compat6 flag cannot be enabled if hwversion is specified. subformat Specifies which VMDK subformat to use.
-Valid op- tions are monolithicSparse (default), monolithicFlat, twoGbMaxExtentSparse, twoGbMaxExtentFlat and streamOptimized. ирс VirtualPC compatible image format (VHD).
+Valid op- tions are monolithicSparse (default), monolithicFlat, twoGbMaxExtentSparse, twoGbMaxExtentFlat and streamOptimized. vрс VirtualPC compatible image format (VHD).
 Supported options: subformat Specifies which VHD subformat to use.
 Valid options are dynamic (default) and fixed.
 VHDX Hyper-V compatible image format (VHDX).
 Supported options: subformat Specifies which VHDX subformat to use.
-Valid options are dynamic (default) and fixed.
+Valid options are dynamic (default) and fixed. block_stat te_zero Force use of payload blocks of type 'ZERO'.
+Can be set to on (de- fault) or off.
+When set to off, new blocks will be created as PAYLOAD_BLOCK_NOT_PRESENT, which means parsers are free to re- turn arbitrary data for those blocks.
+Do not set to off when using qemu-img convert with subformat=dynamic. block_size Block size; min 1 MB, max 256 MB.
+0 means auto-calculate based on image size. log_size Log size; min 1 MB.